-The economic reforms mentioned above were the last in a long line of reforms.
+The economic reforms mentioned above are just some of the ongoing reforms in Cuba.
 Expats will be happy to learn that it is now easier for them to purchase and sell private property, for instance.
-Unfortunately, none of these reforms have led to true market liberalization.
+Unfortunately, for a number of reasons (ideology first and foremost among them), none of these reforms have led to true market liberalization.
 Instead, there are many restrictions which still keep companies from investing and expats from working in Cuba.

 Nevertheless, there are still some job opportunities available for expats who plan on working in Cuba.
 For instance, you can always find employment in Cuba-based offices of foreign companies or agencies.
 However, as most of these are joint ventures together with Cuban companies, Cuban applicants are usually treated preferentially.

 Within the tourist industry, expats interested in working in Cuba may find employment as tour operators or representatives.
-You can, however, not expect to be hired as a barman, entertainer, or cleaning staff.
+You can, however, not expect to be hired as a bartender, entertainer, or cleaning staff.
 These types of jobs are reserved for Cubans.
 Many expats with plans on working in Cuba also find employment as freelance writers, photographers, or journalists.
-However, keep in mind that you need a special work permit for this.
+However, you should be aware that you need a work permit for this.

 Keep in mind that almost all jobs are distributed by the state.
 Securing a work permit, the prerequisite for working in Cuba, is definitely not easy as Cuban citizens are treated preferentially.
-For more information on work permits, have a look at our article on moving to Cuba.
+For more information on business visas, have a look at our article on moving to Cuba.